b9Joker108/tantric_vaishnavism_and_english_translation_of_the_pancharatriya_sri_gautamiya_mahatantram/bibliography/bibliography_a_to_k_v1_25062025.md

 # B #

+### BARTHWAL, P. ###

+* Barthwal, Pitambar Datt \[IAST: Barathvāla, Pitāmbaradatta] (1936).
+'The Nirguna School of Hindi Poetry: An Exposition of Medieval Indian Santa Mysticism'.
+(NB: Being a thesis approved in the Benares Hindu University for the degree of Doctor of Letters.).
+Benares, India: Indian Book Shop.

+**Purport:**<br>
+As yet, I have not secured a copy of this work.
+Though, without cetainty, I am quite sure Bathwal (1978) is a reissue of Barthwal (1936) under a different title and publisher, considering Barthwal has been deceased for over thirty (30) years prior to the date of the 1978 publication.
+So, too, both Barthwal (1936) and Barthwal (1978), and subsequent impressions, are expressly stated to be publications of his thesis.
+I searched for the thesis, too, to no avail.
+Fortuitously, I have secured a Hindi translation: https://archive.org/details/in.ernet.dli.2015.483851 (accessed: Saturday, July 12, 2025)

+* Barthwal, Pitambar Datt \[IAST: Barathvāla, Pitāmbaradatta] (1978).
+'Traditions of Indian Mysticism Based upon Nirguna School of Hindi Poetry'.
+With a Foreword by Syam Sunder Das.
+(NB: Originally presented as the author's thesis, Benaras Hindu University.).
+New Delhi, India: Heritage.
+ISBN 0836402170, ISBN 9780836402179.

+**Purport:**<br>
+As yet, I have not secured a copy of this work.
+Refer purport to Barthwal (1936).

 ### BEHERA, S. ###

 * Behera, Simanchal (2018).
 'Mathas in Odisha with Special Reference to Ganjam District: A Study' (pp. 1 - 18) in *JETIR (Journal of Emerging Technologies and Innovative Research)*, August 2018, Vol. 5, Issue 8.
 Source: https://www.jetir.org/papers/JETIR1808161.pdf (accessed: Sunday, July 06, 2025)